lrgresearch/oldwebsite/index.md

 #### May 2020

 * We have attended the [Kobit-4 Quantum Optics and Information meeting](https://kobit.org.tr/tr/) held online because of pandemic with two proceedings.
-* Tugce Han and Yusuf Cetin joined our group as MSc students.
-Welcome.
+* Tugce Han is joined to our group.
+Welcome Tugce.

 #### March 2020